aabb00dd/Matlab/FFTanalysis/README.md

 - **Description**: This file contains a pre-recorded signal that is used in `DiskretSpektrum_modifierad.m` for FFT analysis.
 - **Usage**: Loaded in `DiskretSpektrum_modifierad.m` to perform spectral analysis.

-## License
-This project is proprietary and not available for public modification or distribution.